 THREATENED.
 Slender glass lizards are listed as a threatened species in Iowa due to their restricted range and loss of habitat.
 They were formerly listed as endangered, but several Iowa residents have submitted photos and good locality information which have identified new populations.
 However, more submissions to us are needed!

 The slender glass lizard is the most unique lizard found in Iowa.
-It could be confused with no other lizard, but it may be mistaken or a snake!
-Glass lizards are Iowa's longest lizards ranging from 22 - 42 inches long.
-Glass lizards have no legs at all and are snake - like in body shape, but they have scalation similar to the skinks.
+It could be confused with no other lizard, but it may be mistaken for a snake!
+Glass lizards are Iowa’s longest lizards ranging from 22 to 42 inches long.
+Glass lizards have no legs at all and are snake like in body shape, but they have scalation similar to the skinks.
 They are tan or brown with striping rather similar to prairie skinks.
 They may have a dark stripe down the back, and alternating black and light stripes on the sides.
 The belly is white, but the underside of the tail has dark stripes.
-Only about a foot or less of this lizard is body, the rest is tail.
+Only about four to six inches of this lizard is body, the rest is tail.

 Hatchling glass lizards are vividly marked as described above.
 Older individuals may lose the markings on the sides, and the stripe on the back may break up into spots or crossbands.

 The subspecies found in Iowa is the western slender glass lizard, Ophisaurus attenuatus attenuatus.

 The range of the slender glass lizard in not well known in Iowa.
 Its habits and relative abundance at any particular site make it difficult to define the range and estimate population size.
 Generally, this lizard is found in southeastern Iowa, from the southeast corner west to south central Iowa.
 Any sightings should be reported and are greatly appreciated.

 Glass lizards live in open, grassy areas, dry, rocky hillsides, open forest, oak savanna, and prairies.
 Though apparently absent from sand prairie habitats in Iowa, it is a favored habitat in other states within its range.